helpfulBadger/blog/content/blog/envoy_opa_1_front_proxy.md

 # Congratulations

 Congratulations, you have successully stood up your first Envoy instance and configured it to forward traffic!
 This is the simplest possible Envoy configuration :)  We don't have any security yet or any other features that Envoy is famous for.
 We will get to that in future articles.
-Feel free to use [postman](https://www.postman.com/) to explore other request that you can send.
-Additionally, don't forget to explore Envoy's admin console by pointing your web browser to [http://localhost:8001](http://localhost:8001)
+Feel free to use <span style="color:blue">[postman](https://www.postman.com/)</span> to explore other request that you can send.
+Additionally, don't forget to explore Envoy's admin console by pointing your web browser to <span style="color:blue">[http://localhost:8001](http://localhost:8001)</span>